danger/danger-js/docs/tutorials/node-app.html.md

 ## "Node App"

-A node app could cover anything from an API, to a website, to a native app or hardware project.
+A node app could cover anything from an API, to a website, a native app or a hardware project.
 The rules on these projects tend to come from your larger dev team culture.
 In [Artsy][]] a lot of our rules for applications come from trying to have a similar culture between all projects.

 ## Assignees